GeoLarryLai/pyTopoComplexity/README.md

 ![pyTopoComplexity cover](pyTopoComplexity.png)

 This repository contains a set of codes for measuring the topographic complexity (i.e., surface roughness) of a land surface using two-dimensional continuous wavelet transform (2D-CWT) with a Mexican Hat wevalet.
-Such method quanitfy the wavelet-based curvature of the surface, which has been proposed to be a effective geomorphic metric for relative age dating of deep-seated landslide deposits, allowing a quick assessment of landslide freqency and spatiotemporal pattern over a large scale area.
+Such method quanitfy the wavelet-based curvature of the surface, which has been proposed to be a effective geomorphic metric for relative age dating of deep-seated landslide deposits, allowing a quick assessment of landslide freqency and spatiotemporal pattern over a large area.

 There are three Jupyter Notebook files: